MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 ### Git Commands

 - `git init` - creates a new Git repository (creates `.git/` directory storing your file changes and metadata)
+- `git clone` - clones a repo locally from an upstream server, such as GitHub
 - `git add` - marks files to be committed
 - `git diff` - shows you uncommitted changes made to files
 - `git commit` - saves selected changed files in a new version hashref (a unique alphanumeric string representing this set of changes)
 - `git push` - pushes your local commits to an upstream shared repository such as GitHub
 - `git pull` - pulls the latest commits from the upstream shared repository
+- `git branch` - show branches / create a new branch
+- `git checkout` - checks out the files at a given ref (branch / tag / hashref)
+- `git remote -v` - prints the remote repos and their URLs

 `.gitignore` - file listing paths to ignore, one per line, can be set globally in your home directory or in the root top level directory of the repository